Romanicheng/paydo-api-doc/Invoice/createInvoice.md

 ```

 ----

-**Note:** Don't use identifier from response body, it's will be removed in the future API releases.
+**Note:** Don't use identifier from response body, it will be removed in the future API releases.

 ----